New York brings internal charges against officer in Garner chokehold death

 “We want them to move forward expeditiously,” Gwen Carr, Eric Garner’s mother, said in a statement.
 “But we have just been left hanging – and we got the sense that nothing was happening.
 We want all six police officers involved in my son’s murder to be held accountable.”

-In its letter to the Justice Department, the police department named only one other officer, Sergeant Kizzy Adonis, as facing disciplinary proceedings for Garner’s death.
+The police department said in a statement that the disciplinary proceedings will “commence in the coming days” against both Pantaleo and Kizzy Adonis, a sergeant who was at the scene.
+The Adonis case does not involve the CCRB.

-The CCRB declined to say what internal charges Pantaleo faced or whether other officers, including Adonis, faced discipline.
+The CCRB declined to say what internal charges Pantaleo faced.
 Besides termination, departmental trials can also result in suspension or a docking of vacation days.

 Pantaleo’s labor union, the Patrolmen’s Benevolent Association, said it expects Pantaleo to be vindicated.